vib-singlecell-nf/vsn-pipelines/src/utils/README.md

             iff = '10x_cellranger_mex'
             off = 'h5ad'
             type = 'sample'
-            metaDataFilePath = 'data/10x/1k_pbmc/metadata.tsv'
+            metadataFilePath = 'data/10x/1k_pbmc/metadata.tsv'
         }
     }
 }
 ```
 Then, the following parameters should be updated to use the module feature:

-- `metaDataFilePath` is a .tsv file (with header) with at least 2 columns where the first column need to match the sample IDs.
+- `metadataFilePath` is a .tsv file (with header) with at least 2 columns where the first column need to match the sample IDs.
 Any other columns will be added as annotation in the final loom i.e.: all the cells related to their sample will get annotated with their given annotations.

 | id  | chemistry | ... |
 | ------------- | ------------- | ------------- |